silogen/docs/docs/platform-infrastructure/demo-environment.md

 After successful installation, Cluster Bloom generates `additional_node_command.txt` that contains the command for installing additional nodes into the cluster.

-### Install Kubernetes components into an existing Kubernetes cluster
+### Install Kubernetes software into an existing Kubernetes cluster

 To enable running AI workloads on SiloGen platform on an existing Kubernetes cluster, download a Cluster Forge release package and run `deploy.sh`.
 This assumes there is a working Kubernetes cluster to deploy into, and the current Kubeconfig context refers to that cluster.